laurencable10/Classification-LogisticRegression/README.md

 # Logistic Regression
 ## Using Admissions Data
 * This notebook exlores classification methods with Logistic Regression Models using the Scikit-Learn library in order to predict probabilities of college admittance.
-* The dataset utilized contains binary informationn indicating whether or not a student was admitted in addition to other features such as GRE scores, GPA, and prestige.
+* The dataset utilized contains binary information indicating whether or not a student was admitted in addition to other features such as GRE scores, GPA, and prestige.

 ## Overview